OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/validation_with_ai_ready_k8s.md

 ---
-title: Validation with AI-Ready Kubernetes
+title: Validation of AI-Ready Kubernetes with NVIDIA Dynamo
 weight: 5
 ---

 ## Overview

-[NVIDIA® Dynamo](https://docs.nvidia.com/dynamo/latest/index.html) is a high-performant inference framework for serving AI models in an agnostic way, i.e. across any framework, architecture or deployment scale, in multi-node distributed environments.
+[NVIDIA&reg; Dynamo](https://docs.nvidia.com/dynamo/latest/index.html) is a high-performant inference framework for serving AI models in an agnostic way, such as across any framework, architecture or deployment scale, as well as in multi-node distributed environments.
 Being an agnostic inference engine, it supports different backends like TRT-LLM, vLLM, SGLang, etc. Dynamo also allows you to declare inference graphs which deploy different containerized components in a disaggregated way- like an API frontend, a prefill worker, a decode worker, a K/V cache, and others - and to let them interact to efficiently respond to the user queries.

 Encapsulating the different inference engines, AI models and dependencies into a single container improves the workload portability and isolation.
 With this approach, each container is deployed consistently across different environments, including all its dependencies, avoiding conflicts and reproducibility issues.